 |1 fl oz||Gentian liqueur (e.g. Suze, Salers etc)|

 |5/6 fl oz||Rutte Dry Gin|

-A dry, bitter aperitif-style riff on the classic French 75.
-Try with a splash more champagne than suggested in the recipe and/or a spoon of sugar syrup.
+A dry, bitter apéritif-style riff on the classic French 75.
+Try with a splash more sparkling wine than suggested in the recipe and/or a spoon of sugar syrup.

-Created in 2017 by Regis Laacher at Kremlin, Paris, France. we says of his drink, "Basically, a twist of the classic French 75.
+Created in 2017 by Regis Laacher at Kremlin in Paris, France.
+He says of his cocktail, "Basically, a twist of the classic French 75.
 By adding Lillet Rouge and Suze without simple syrup, you make the drink bitter and dry, the perfect appetizer to start a night out or to kick a party."

 More French 75 history and variants

 One serving of Le Very French 75 contains 170 calories.